-RESOLVED, that MTC approves the FY2016-17 through FY2019-20 programming of AB 664 Net Bridge Toll Revenues to the claimants, in the amounts, for the purposes, and subject to the conditions listed on Attachments A-D to this resolution, attached hereto and incorporated herein as though set forth at length.
+RESOLVED, that MTC approves the allocation of net bridge toll revenues in FY 2021-22 to Claimants, in the amounts, for the purposes, and subject to the conditions listed on Attachment B to this resolution.

-The above resolution was entered into by the Metropolitan Transportation Commission at a regular meeting of the Commission held in San Francisco, California on March 22, 2017.
+The above resolution was entered into by the Metropolitan Transportation Commission at a regular meeting of the Commission held in San Francisco, California and at other remote locations on March 23, 2022.